MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/troubleshoot-microsoft-connected-cache.md

 ## IIS configurations

-The Connected Cache server install makes several modifications to the IIS configuration on the distribution point.
+The Connected Cache server installation makes several modifications to the IIS configuration on the distribution point.

 ### Application request routing

-The Connected Cache server installs and configures IIS [Application Request Routing (ARR)](https://www.iis.net/downloads/microsoft/application-request-routing).
+The Connected Cache server installs and configures IIS [Application Request Routing](https://www.iis.net/downloads/microsoft/application-request-routing).
 To avoid potential conflicts, the distribution point can't already have this component installed.

 ### Allowed server variables

-After you install the Connected Cache server, the default web site has the following *local* server variables:
+After you install the Connected Cache server, the default website has the following *local* server variables:

 - HTTP_HOST
 - QUERY_STRING